 Your child’s teacher will be happy to arrange a meeting with you to discuss any issues.
 You just need to contact the school to make an appointment.
 Some teachers are also happy to be contacted via their school email account.

 Parent-teacher interviews are often held in open or public areas.
 If you know that you want to raise a sensitive or confidential topic with a teacher, it might be a good idea to arrange a separate meeting.

 You can also arrange a separate meeting if you want to discuss something that might take longer than your allocated 10-15 minutes.
-For example, you might want to tell your child’s teacher about something going on at home that could be having an impact on your child’s behaviour or academic performance, such as the death of a grandparent or parental separation.
+For example, you might want to tell your child’s teacher about something going on at home that could be having an impact on your child’s behaviour or academic performance, like the death of a grandparent or a parental separation.

 Informal contact with your child’s teacher